stupot1/tech_test_bank/README.md

 11. Display - Statement can be viewed in correct format and order ~~~~with real incomplete data (with todays date)
 12. Deposit - Transaction date can be set in call to deposit
 13. WIthdraw - Transaction date can be set in call to withdraw
-14. Display - Statement can be viewed in correct format with real incomplete data (with customised date)
+14. Display - Statement can be viewed in correct format with real complete data (with customised date) (CUSTOMER ACCEPTANCE TEST)